graphaware/neo4j-nlp/README.md

 RETURN result
 ```

+This procedure will create many linked nodes attached to your `:News` node, breaking down the language
+into words, parts of speech, and functions.
+This analysis of the text acts as a starting point for the
+later steps.

 ### Enrich your original knowledge

 As of now, a single enricher is available, making use of the ConceptNet5 API.